Environment court rules in favour of NZTA

 The owner of a Taranaki farm - parts of which a court has ruled can be compulsorily acquired for the Mt Messenger bypass - says he has no regrets about fighting against the project.

-The Environment Court has ruled the NZ Transport Agency can buy 11 hectares of Tony and Debbie Pascoe’s farm outright and lease a further 13ha during construction of the $280 million, 6km bypass on State Highway 3.
+The Environment Court has ruled the NZ Transport Agency Waka Kotahi (NZTA) can buy 11 hectares of Tony and Debbie Pascoe’s farm outright and lease a further 13ha during construction of the $280 million, 6km bypass on State Highway 3.

 Tony Pascoe said it was a bitter pill to swallow, but he stood by his decision to battle for the Mangapēpeke Valley.